jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Some scripts used in this project use variables stored a central profile called `02-scripts.backup/000-analysis_profile`.
-These variables indicate the location of certain programs in your servers filesystem.
+These variables indicate the location of certain programs in your servers file-system.
 The scripts loading the profile will therefore look for and use the program stored in the variable.

 You will need to replace the paths stored there to where each tool is stored